Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

 \subsubsection{Reconstructive results}

 Full-order model velocity and pressure field results for $Re=100$ are shown in Fig.~\ref{fig:ldc_Re100}.
 Snapshots of the FOM are collected at an interval of 50 for a total of 1000 snapshots.
-Dimensionality reduction is performed on $Re=100$ for the reconstructive results and the singular value decay for Lagrangian and reference spaces are shown in Fig.~\ref{fig:LDC_LagrangianVReferenceSingularValues}.
-There is a large discrepancy between singular value decay rates derived from Lagrangian and reference spaces.
-For instance, mode 10 retains $99.98\%$ of the energy content in the Lagrangian space, while in reference space mode 10 contributes $99.998\%$.
-By mode 20, the Lagrangian space contains $99.997\%$ of the energy content, while in reference space it contributes $99.99998\%$
+Dimensionality reduction is performed on $Re=100$ for the reconstructive results, and the singular value decay for Lagrangian and reference spaces is shown in Fig.~\ref{fig:LDC_LagrangianVReferenceSingularValues}.
+There is a large discrepancy between singular value decay rates and corresponding cumulative energy contributions derived from Lagrangian and reference spaces.
+For instance, by mode 10 $99.9984\%$ of the energy content is retained in the reference space, while in the Lagrangian space only $99.89\%$ is retained.
+By mode 20, $99.9988\%$ is held in the reference space, while the Lagrangian space only contains $99.94\%$.
+At mode 30, $99.9989\%$ of the energy is represented in reference space and only $99.9684\%$ is in the Lagrangian space.

 Density and velocity field modes $M=1, 5, {\text{and}\:} 10$ are shown in Figs.~\ref{fig:LDC_rhomode}-\ref{fig:LDC_ymode}.
 Note that the first mode in the density field derived in Lagrangian space, shown in Fig.~\ref{fig:LDC_rhomode} exhibits large variations in modal content scales which could lead to ill-conditioned subspaces.
-In contrast, the reference space counterpart in the density field exhibits smooth behavior that closely aligns with the mean density field of the FOM.
+In contrast, the reference space counterpart in the density field exhibits smooth behavior that aligns closely with the mean density field of the FOM.
 Higher density modes in Lagrangian space strongly exhibit the mixing of the numerical topology in their modal quantities as opposed to the reference space modes, which exhibit modal behavior aligned with expected flow field characteristics from the lid-driven cavity problem.
 Similar mixing characteristics are observed in the $x$ and $y$ velocity modal quantities.